babarot/stein/docs/syntax/interpolation.md

 The interpolation syntax is powerful and allows you to reference variables, attributes of resources, call functions, etc.

-You can perform simple math in interpolations, allowing you to write expressions such as `${count.index + 1}`.
+You can perform simple math in interpolations, allowing you to write conditions such as `${count.index + 1}`.
 And you can also use conditionals to determine a value based on some logic.

 You can escape interpolation with double dollar signs: `$${foo}` will be rendered as a literal `${foo}`.